-298 SELECTED TOPICS IN PHYSICAL SCIENCE
+SELECTED TOPICS IN 298 PHYSICAL SCIENCE

 Selected topics in Physical Science not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
-Offered as Credit/No Credit only.
+Credit/No Credit only.
+Nonassociate degree applicable.